Stephen Morgan (British politician)

-Stephen James Morgan (born 17 January 1981) is a British Labour Party politician who has been the Member of Parliament (MP) for Portsmouth South since the 2017 general election.
+Stephen James Morgan (born 17 January 1981) is a British Labour Party politician who has been the Member of Parliament (MP) for Portsmouth South since 2017.

-Early life
+Early life and career

-Morgan is originally from Fratton, a district of Portsmouth; where he attended local state schools including the comprehensive Priory School (at which he was Deputy Head Boy) in Southsea and then Portsmouth College in Baffins.
-He studied politics and sociology at the University of Bristol before gaining a master's degree in politics at Goldsmiths in London.
+Stephen Morgan was born on 17 January 1981 in Portsmouth, Hampshire.
+He attended the comprehensive Priory School in Fratton and then Portsmouth College in Baffins.
+He then studied politics and sociology at the University of Bristol before gaining a master's degree in politics at Goldsmiths in London.

 Morgan has been chair of Portsmouth Cultural Consortium, a resident-led group committed to improving the city through cultural regeneration, vice chair of Age UK Portsmouth and a governor at Arundel Court Junior School and his former secondary, Priory School.